sfu-dis/corobase/README.md

 ## CoroBase

-CoroBase is a research database engine that adopts coroutine-to-transaction paradigm.
+CoroBase is a research database engine that adopts coroutine-to-transaction paradigm, as described in the our VLDB paper:

+[1] Yongjun He, Jiacheng Lu and Tianzheng Wang.
+[CoroBase: Coroutine-Oriented Main-Memory Database Engine]().
+VLDB 2021.

 CoroBase inherits the shared-everything architecture, synchronization and concurrency control protocol from ERMIA.
 See our SIGMOD'16 paper [1] for a description of ERMIA, our VLDBJ paper [2] for details in concurrency control, and our VLDB paper [3] for replication.

-\[1\] Kangnyeon Kim, Tianzheng Wang, Ryan Johnson and Ippokratis Pandis.
+\[2\] Kangnyeon Kim, Tianzheng Wang, Ryan Johnson and Ippokratis Pandis.
 [ERMIA: Fast Memory-Optimized Database System for Heterogeneous Workloads](https://dl.acm.org/doi/10.1145/2882903.2882905).
 SIGMOD 2016.

-\[2\] Tianzheng Wang, Ryan Johnson, Alan Fekete and Ippokratis Pandis.
+\[3\] Tianzheng Wang, Ryan Johnson, Alan Fekete and Ippokratis Pandis.
 [Efficiently making (almost) any concurrency control mechanism serializable](https://link.springer.com/article/10.1007/s00778-017-0463-8).
 The VLDB Journal, Volume 26, Issue 4.
 2017.

-\[3\] Tianzheng Wang, Ryan Johnson and Ippokratis Pandis.
+\[4\] Tianzheng Wang, Ryan Johnson and Ippokratis Pandis.
 [Query Fresh: Log Shipping on Steroids](http://www.vldb.org/pvldb/vol11/p406-wang.pdf).
 VLDB 2018.

 #### Software dependencies
 * cmake